Trial of U.S. pastor facing 35 years in prison set to start Monday in Turkey

 Andrew Brunson — a 50-year-old evangelical pastor from the small town of Black Mountain, North Carolina — has spent the last 23 years living in Turkey, where he and his wife raised their daughter and two sons.

-According to the American Center for Law and Justice, which is representing him in the U.S., he was running the Resurrection Church in the western city of Izmir — where the trial will take place — and applying for permanent residency when he was detained in October 2016.
+According to the American Center for Law and Justice, which is representing him in the United States, he was running the Resurrection Church in the western city of Izmir — where the trial will take place — and applying for permanent residency when he was detained in October 2016.

-"I’m not sure exactly why my dad was chosen.
-He’s a pawn in a political game between Turkey and the U.S."

-"I’m not sure exactly why my dad was chosen.
-He’s a pawn in a political game between Turkey and the U.S."

 "I'm not sure exactly why my dad was chosen," she said.
 "He's a pawn in a political game between Turkey and the U.S."